hoangduytran/blender-manual/manual/compositing/types/utilities/math.rst

    Minimum and maximum function example.

-This example has one scene input by the top *Render Layers* node, which has a cube that is about 10 units from the camera.
+The top *Render Layers* node has a cube that is about 10 units from the camera.
-The bottom *Render Layers* node inputs a scene with a plane that covers the left half of the view and is 7 units from the camera.
+The bottom *Render Layers* node has a plane that covers the left half of the view and is 7 units from the camera.
-Both are fed through their respective *Map Value* nodes to divide the Z-buffer by 20 (multiply by 0.05, as shown in the Size field) and clamped to be a min/max of 0.0/1.0 respectively.
+Both are fed through their respective *Map Value* nodes to multiply the depth value by 0.05 and clamp it to [0.0, 1.0], bringing it into a suitable range for displaying it as a color.

-For the minimum function,
-the node selects those Z values where the corresponding pixel is closer to the camera;
-so it chooses the Z values for the plane and part of the cube.
-The background has an infinite Z value, so it is clamped to 1.0 (shown as white).
-In the maximum example, the Z values of the cube are greater than the plane, so they are chosen for the left side, but the plane *Render Layers* Z are infinite (mapped to 1.0) for the right side, so they are chosen.
+The Minimum node selects the smallest of the two depth values at each pixel.
+In the left half, it chooses the plane (because it's closer than the cube), and in the right half, it chooses the cube (because it's closer than the background, which is infinitely far away).

+The Maximum node selects the largest of the two depth values at each pixel.
+In the left half, it chooses the cube (because it's farther away than the plane), and in the right half, it chooses the background (because it's farther away than the cube).

 Using Sine Function to Pulsate